Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 R: Results of the Airtel solution, tying back to ‘C’ and ‘L’

-We conducted a full-day workshop to train enterprise KAMs on how they could use CLEAR to come up with compelling stories when speaking with customers.
+This time, we conducted a full-day workshop to train enterprise KAMs on how they could use CLEAR to come up with compelling stories when speaking with customers.

 Here, the session was completely interactive – we conducted a fun and engaging sales storytelling quiz that had the KAMs boisterously competing in teams, followed by case studies and role-playing to simulate real-world sales scenarios.

-As with our previous workshop, the goal here wasn’t to just talk stories, but to ensure that the team was thorough in their understanding of sales storytelling, and confident in actually using stories – in this case, the CLEAR formula – as a tool in selling Airtel solutions to enterprise leaders.
+As with our previous workshop, the goal here wasn’t to just talk stories, but to ensure that the team was thorough in their understanding of sales storytelling, and confident in actually using stories – in this case, the CLEAR formula – as a tool in selling Airtel Business solutions to enterprise leaders.

 Comments